Our craft workshops

 *Includes all materials + coffee, tea and cookies

-A practical-theoretical workshop where we will practice the most used stitches in embroidery from different regions of Mexico: Zinacantán, Chamula, Tzintzunzan and Jalapa de Díaz.
-We will also talk about emerging issues in Mexico, from its folk art and embroidery to cultural appropriation, plagiarism and the legal protection system in Mexico.
-In the end you will take all the materials to continue embroidering independently and your guide with the step by step of the stitches learned.
+Additionally, a hands-on workshop will be held where we'll practice the most common stitches used in embroidery from different regions of Mexico: Zinacantán, Chamula, Tzintzuntzan, and Jalapa de Díaz.
+We'll also discuss emerging issues in Mexico, from folk art and embroidery to cultural appropriation, plagiarism, and the legal protection system in Mexico.
+At the end, you'll take home all the materials you need to continue embroidering independently, along with a guide containing step-by-step instructions for the stitches you've learned.

 No prior knowledge of embroidery is required.